learn-co-curriculum/curriculum-homework-js/instructions.md

 ## Guidelines

-First and foremost, your focus should be on ensuring the lesson teaches the following learning goals in Python:
+First and foremost, your focus should be on ensuring the lesson teaches the following learning goals in JavaScript:

 - Understand the concept of self-awareness in object-oriented programming
 - Understand how the `self` keyword works